craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Righteous Beast
 You have spent your life before adventure in the [[Northern Quillbuck Jungle]] under the protection of the [[Beasts Righteous]].
 In recent years, the [[Beasts Righteous]] have fallen, [[Baron Xuiop]] has been slain.
 The jungle is wild, but life in the cities of men are wilder.
-We still act in honor of our Fallen Baron, and though our cities have fallen, we aim to retain what we can.
+We act in honor of our Fallen Baron, and though our cities have fallen, we aim to reclaim what we can.

 > Your Baron has fallen, but your alliance to your kin has not, nor has the reputation of your name.
 Before the fall of your cities, the [[Knights in Red]] and [[Grovetenders]] were your most fervent alliances, an they would likely still honor you in that regard.
 The banditry of the [[SEASEC|South-Eastern Alliance of Security]] and the [[Harvord Trading Company]] has only grown stronger in your absence.